hankfanchiu/chime/README.md

 ## Project Design

-Chime was designed and created in three weeks.
+Chime was designed and built in three weeks.

 A [proposal][proposal] was drafted to help provide an implementation timeline during the development process.